ska-telescope/ska-mid-dish-manager/docs/src/user_guide/tracking.rst

 * **programTrackTable**

   This attribute contains the timestamped points of desired azimuth and elevation that the dish structure controller will try to achieve.
-Note that the dish structure controller performs spline interpolation between track table points, hence it is not necessary to provide track tables with short time intervals between points unless agile maneuvering cannot be achieved with a spline fitting of the provided points.
+Note that the dish structure controller performs interpolation between track table points, hence it is not necessary to provide track tables with short time intervals between points unless agile maneuvering cannot be achieved.

 * **achievedPointing**